ubuntu-mate/ubuntu-mate.org/pages/index.md

-We are delighted to provide ready-to-run images for the Raspberry Model B 2, 3, 3+ and 4 as well as a range of UMPCs such as the GPD Pocket, GPD Pocket 2, GPD MicroPC and Topjoy Falcon. **Learn more of the features they support:**
+We are delighted to provide ready-to-run images for the Raspberry Model B 2, 3, 3+ and 4 as well as a range of UMPCs such as the GPD Pocket, GPD Pocket 2, GPD MicroPC and Topjoy Falcon; some of which are available on Amazon. **Learn more of the features they support:**

 {:.transparent .icons}
 | [![Raspberry Pi logo](/images/brands/raspberry-pi.svg)](/ports/raspberry-pi/) |[![Holding a GPD Pocket](/images/hardware/gpd-pocket2.png)](/ports/umpcs/) |